hasura/ndc-rest/README.md

 ![REST connector](./assets/rest_connector.png)

 > [!NOTE]
-> REST connector is configuration-based and isn't limited to the OpenAPI specs only.
+> REST connector is configuration-based HTTP engine and isn't limited to the OpenAPI specs only.
 Use [OpenAPI Connector](https://hasura.io/docs/3.0/connectors/external-apis/open-api) if you want to take more control of OpenAPI via code generation.

 ## Quick start